inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 Propagation Models
 ------------------

-When a transmitter starts to transmit a signal, the beginning of the signal propagates through the transmission medium.
-When the transmitter ends the transmission, the signal’s end propagates similarly.
+When a signal transmitter starts transmission, the signal's start propagates through the transmission medium.
+When the transmitter ends transmission, the signal's end propagates similarly.
 The propagation model describes how a signal moves through space over time.
 Its main purpose is to compute the arrival space-time coordinates at receivers.
-There are two built-in models in INET, implemented as simple modules:
+INET implements two built-in
+models:

--  :ned:`ConstantTimePropagation` is a simplistic model where the propagation time is independent of the travelled distance.
+-  :ned:`ConstantTimePropagation`: A simplistic model where the propagation time is independent of the travelled distance.
 The propagation time is simply determined by a module parameter.

--  :ned:`ConstantSpeedPropagation` is a more realistic model where the propagation time is proportional to the travelled distance.
+-  :ned:`ConstantSpeedPropagation`: A more realistic model where the propagation time is proportional to the travelled distance.
 The propagation time is independent of the transmitter and receiver movement during both signal transmission and propagation.
 The propagation speed is determined by a